 Russia 2018 was the chance for Neymar to announce himself as a contender to outshine both Ronaldo and Messi.
 But Brazil's underwhelming showing and his own infamous on-pitch antics – he proved to be one of the most unpopular figures to have emerged from the World Cup after his numerous playacting displays in front of the referee – has damaged his reputation and chances of winning the Ballon d'Or after finishing third in both 2015 and 2017.

-Neymar is priced at odds of 25/1 to win the Ballon d'Or alongside Harry Kane, though Kevin De Bruyne has odds of 33/1 of winning and Mohamed Salah has better odds of winning at 20/1.
+Neymar is priced at odds of 66/1 to win the Ballon d'Or with Harry Kane priced at 50/1 to win and Mohamed Salah is similarly priced at 50/1.

 Salah is another name who is an outside favourite to win the award, though his chances could have been higher had he managed to win the Champions League with Liverpool.
 The 25-year-old broke several records in his debut season at Anfield and also outscored both Fernando Torres and Luis Suarez at Liverpool, scoring 32 goals.